-A record of each session is kept in each teacher's planning for the delivery of RSE.
+Pupils work is recorded in their RSE books.
 The programme will be assessed, monitored and evaluated by the RSE Coordinator in accordance with the school's monitoring and evaluation policy.
 Pupils are given the opportunity for self-evaluation at an age appropriate level.